jonas-schievink/hal-guidelines/src/gpio.md

 Methods for changing the pin state should be provided as `into_input` and `into_output` methods.

-An `erase_state` method for erasing the type information (replacing it with an `Unknown` type) should be provided for making pins in different states interoperable.

 Additionally, `with_{input,output}_state` methods should be provided that temporarily reconfigure a pin in a different state without moving it.